rails-girls-summer-of-code/summer-of-code/students/FAQ.md

 <h3 id="form">Do we have to fill in the form together or separately?</h3>
 <p>Both student applicants will need to fill in the 'About Yourself' section separately.
 Please do the rest of the application together if you can.</p>

-<p>If you write any of it separately, please sdo so at a different time to your teammate to ensure you don't lose any data.
+<p>If you write any of it separately, please do so at a different time to your teammate to ensure you don't lose any data.
 Applications can be saved in draft form and continued at any time.</p>

 <h3 id="mentors">Do teams need to find mentors?</h3>
 <p>To apply to RGSoC, you will need a teammate and at least 2 coaches.</p>

 <p>You do <b>not</b> need to find a mentor.
 In RGSoC terms, this is the maintainer who submitted their project for the program.
-This mentor will be part of the team working on their project.</p>
+This mentor will be part of the team guiding you during the program.</p>

 <h3 id="code">What are the coding requirements?</h3>
 <p>RGSoC is aimed at experienced beginner-level coders.
 Our <a href="https://railsgirlssummerofcode.org/students/application/#eligibility" target="_blank">guide to eligibility</a> provides some information about the level of coding you require, including "at least a year’s experience of continuous learning".</p>